This is the best Vegan Buddha Bowl recipe, with dozens of 5-Star reviews! With quinoa and a delicious vegan red pepper sauce.

 Happy Sunday, everyone!
 Today’s recipe is one of my favorite types of bowls – a vegan buddha bowl – that is named thusly after the food in the bowl piling up to look like buddha’s belly!
 Well, this bowl may not look exactly like that, but you get the idea.

 But having an abundance of food like this really makes me stop and think about how grateful I am to even have food; never having to worry about where my next meal is coming from, or if I’ll have enough to eat.
-So many people in the world, and even in our country, do not have that luxury.
-Too many people.
-I wish I could help them all.
-And while my family tries to do our part by participating in our church’s food drive, it feels like it’s not enough.
+It is a privilege to have access to fresh food and enough free time to cook it and prepare it.
+Too many people around the world do not have that luxury.

 As an individual, it can be really easy to feel powerless about changing the world.
-I had an argument on this very topic with one of my friends – he didn’t think that going vegan would help anything, and that the industry would just “keep going on” without him.
+I had an argument on this very topic with one of my friends – he didn’t think that going vegan or vegetarian would help anything, and that the industry would just “keep going on” without him.
 Which, to an extent, is true.
-But the assertion that one person going vegan doesn’t make a difference is completely untrue.
+But the assertion that one person going vegan doesn’t make a difference is NOT true!
 In a previous post, I talked about some chilling statistics:

 - 795 million people in the world don’t have enough to eat, and